Columbus Surgical Error Lawyers

 The Universal Protocol for preventing WSS, which took many years and the work of many professionals to develop, should be adhered to on all applicable cases.
 In general, measures should be taken that require less reliance on memory.

 All health care professionals have an obligation to comply with the Universal Protocol and to speak up if they feel patient safety is being compromised in any way.
 Nurses, specifically perianesthesia nurses, should function as the patient’s advocate and foster procedures that ensure right-site surgery.

 If you’ve been the victim of a wrong-site surgery or any other surgery-related injury, you shouldn’t have to live with the consequences of someone else’s mistakes.
 There are several procedures in place to ensure that you can come out of a surgery as healthy (if not healthier) than you did when you entered it.
-If your medical team failed you, contact our team for a no obligation consultation with a medical malpractice lawyer from the Rinehardt Law Firm to learn your next steps.
+If your medical team failed you, contact our team for a no obligation consultation with a medical malpractice lawyer from the Rinehardt Injury Attorneys to learn your next steps.

 Rinehardt Injury Attorneys is the answer to your personal injury.
 Our team of attorneys and case managers have represented clients in in Columbus and throughout central and north central Ohio for years.
 We treat every new client as if they were part of our family by providing clear communication, building a strong relationship, and using our experience to provide legal guidance that’s in their best interests.
 We offer free consultations with no obligation, so don’t hesitate to contact our team about your legal matter.